Professor Erminia Calabrese

 I am a cosmologist using observations of the relic light from the Big Bang, the cosmic microwave background (CMB), to constrain the properties of the Universe.

-Here at Cardiff, I am an STFC Ernest Rutherford Fellow and Lecturer working between the Astronomy & Astrophysics and the Astonomy Instrumentation groups.
+Here at Cardiff, I am a Professor and an STFC Ernest Rutherford Fellow working between the Astronomy & Astrophysics and the Astonomy Instrumentation groups.

-- 2017-date STFC Ernest Rutherford Fellow and Lecturer - Cardiff University (UK)
+- 2017-date STFC Ernest Rutherford Fellow - Cardiff University (UK)

 - 2016-17 STFC Ernest Rutherford Fellow - University of Oxford (UK)

 - 2015-16 Lyman Spitzer Jr. Fellow - Princeton University (USA)

 - 2014-15 Beecroft Fellow - University of Oxford (UK)

 - 2011-14 PDRA in astrophysics and cosmology - University of Oxford (UK)